FinYang/yangzhuoranyang.com/content/software/_index.md

 caption = ""
 +++

-The R packages/Shiny apps I've contributed.
+The R packages/Shiny apps I've contributed to.
 All of them are on GitHub and some of them are on CRAN.

 ## Regression Estimation